ocular-d/pre-commit-hooks/dockerfiles/black/README.md

 - Base image: `python:3.8-alpine`
 - Packages: [`black`](https://github.com/psf/black/)

-Image used to format python code using [`pre-commit`](https://pre-commit.com) hooks and to check if all the files are correctly formatted on CI.
+Image used to format Python code using [`pre-commit`](https://pre-commit.com) hooks and to check if all the files are correctly formatted on CI.

 `pre-commit` hook example: